Fill the form and we will call you

 Lyptus lumber comes from Eucalyptus trees grown to CERFLOR standards, Brazil’s national sustainable forestry standard.
 Lyptus is pruned throughout its growing process, which means it grows straight and relatively knot-free; reducing waste.
 Also, it is a fast growing tree, making it an easily replenished lumber source.
 Lyptus rivals Cherry and Mahogany in appearance, while having properties similar to Hard Maple.

 Beech is a heavy, pale -colored, medium-to-hard wood.
 It is a fine, tight grain and has large medullar rays.
 Beech is similar in appearance to maple and birch.
-One excellent characteristic of Beech is that fact that it does stain and polish well.
+One excellent characteristic of Beech is the fact that it does stain and polish well.
 Beech is a wood with high crush strength and medium stiffness.

 Spanish Cedar is a freshly cut heartwood that is pinkish to reddish brown but becomes red or dark reddish brown upon exposure.
 The wood is coarser than that of mahogany.
 Spanish Cedar has many other great qualities such as being durable, light but strong and is a straight grain wood.